 During a crawl, a bot moves through a website.
 Some URLs won't show up in the crawl results at all; some pages are known, but aren't crawled.
 And some are hit by the Oncrawl bot, but not analyzed.

 Below, we'll talk about how to know what pages the Oncrawl bot can find, what pages it will crawl, and what pages it analyzes.

 What types of pages does the Oncrawl bot know about?

 The Oncrawl bot knows the following pages exist:

-- Any pages that are linked to from a known page, even if the link is a nofollow link
+Any pages that are linked to or from a known page, even if the link is a nofollow link.

-- Any pages that are listed in additional sources: sitemaps, data ingestion files, or connected datasets (Google Analytics, Adobe Analytics, AT Internet, Majestic backlinks, Google Search Console, log data...)
+Any pages that are listed in additional sources: sitemaps, data ingestion files, or connected datasets (Google Analytics, Adobe Analytics, Piano Analytics (AT Internet), Majestic backlinks, Google Search Console, log data...).

-We crawl pages that fall within the scope of the crawl setup and that don't forbid bots.
+We crawl pages that fall within the scope of the crawl setup and that don't forbid bots via robots.txt (or a virtual robots.txt, if you use one).
 This might include:

-- HTML pages with a meta "noindex" tag, pages with HTTP error status codes, canonicalized pages...
+HTML pages with a meta noindex tag (as a reminder, these pages can be crawled, but not indexed by search engine bots), pages with HTTP error status codes, canonicalized pages...